Colored Coins: Staining and transferring

 Among these algorithms, the best known of them is the EPOBC.
 The EPOBC algorithm colors the coins by inserting a mark in the nSequence field of the first input of the transaction.
-It is important to note that the nSequence field is always present in Bitcoin transactions, but it is not used, so it does not generate an overhead for the coloring process.
+The nSequence field is always present in Bitcoin transactions, but it is not used, so it does not generate an overhead for the coloring process.
 Examples of companies driving the EPOBC are ChromaWallet, Cuber, LHV and Funderbeam.

 Genesis transactions

 To issue new colors, it is necessary to release coins of that color through genesis transactions.
 In general, there are two cases to consider about genesis transactions: